VOA Broadcasting in Burmese

 Programs and Features

-VOA Burmese broadcasts a 30-minute live news program on weekdays and TV Magazine format shows on Saturdays and Sundays.
-The programs air on Skynet, DVB (Democratic Voice of Burma), Sangklburi Cable TV and on the VOA Asia satellite TV feed.
+VOA Burmese broadcasts a 30-minute live news program on weekdays and TV Magazine shows on Saturdays and Sundays.
+The programs air on VOA’s Asia satellite and are rebroadcast by TV affiliates Skynet, DVB (Democratic Voice of Burma) and Sangklburi Cable.
 Science and Tech segments air on Myawaddy TV.
+VOA on Mizzima 15-minute program airs on Mizzima digital TV free to air channel on weekdays.
+Asia Business Weekly TV program airs on state-owned Myanmar Radio and Television (MRTV).

 VOA Burmese’s English language learning radio programs air on MRTV and Myanmar’s largest FM network: Shwe FM.
 English Teaching TV shows broadcast on Myawaddy TV.
 They are also published by the top selling Burmese newspaper, Seven-Day News.